Sackville Ward

 The Sackville Ward is a large residential precinct in the suburb of Kew in Melbourne, Australia.

 The Sackville Ward was an electoral ward a part of the City of Kew.

 Geography

-Bounded to the east by Burke Road to the north by Cotham Road (Maroondah Highway) and to the south by Barkers Road, its western boundary is technically Glenferrie Road but more often deemed to be east of Edgevale or even Davis Streets.
+Bounded to the east by Burke Road to the north by Cotham Road and to the south by Barkers Road, its western boundary is technically Glenferrie Road but more often deemed to be east of Edgevale or even Davis Streets.
 The Ward takes its name from the broad east–west avenue running through its centre.

 History

 Land in the area was purchased during the mid-1840s Government land sales by developers, two of whom were Edward Dumaresq and Peter Davis.
 Dumaresq (a Captain in the East India Company and one-time Surveyor General of Tasmania, then Van Diemen's Land) subsequently named some of the streets in the area after his sons, Rowland, Edward, John, Alfred and Thomas.

 In the resultant economic boom created by the Victorian gold rush, many grand mansions were constructed in the ward, most of which remain to this day.
 Dumaresq himself lived in Alfred Street and helped develop St Hilary’s Church of England, opening in 1889 and rebuilt in 1939.
 A brick house at 34 Rowland Street was constructed in 1890 to serve as the vicarage.

 There was further development when land adjacent to the Kew Reservoir (near the corner of Burke and Cotham Roads) was subdivided in the early twentieth century, and this area is home to some fine examples of Edwardian and Federation architecture.

 Sackville Ward was created as a ward of the City of Kew in 1988, being put forward as a ward name by then sitting councillor, Philip Barnes.
 This occurred as a result of the reduction from 15 councillors representing the whole of Kew to 12 councillors, and a reduction from 5 wards to 4 wards with 3 councillors representing each ward.
 Sackville Ward included the previously named College Ward and adjacent areas.
 After the 1994 council amalgamations, council functions are now administered by the City of Boroondara.